 Limited time offer - save up to 40% on notary supplies

-* This notary renewal package may be purchased separately at the same net savings without the state mandatory ten-year, $7,500 notary bond for $12.95 plus $6.95 for shipping.
-Enter item # P101 on the order form.
-The Arkansas ten-year, $7,500 notary bond may also be purchased separately for $50.00.
-Discounts and savings apply only to supplies and not to notary bonds or errors and omissions insurance policies.
-The notary bond and notary stamp are required by Arkansas notary law.
+* The Arkansas Notary Renewal Package I may be purchased separately at the same net savings without the state mandatory ten-year, $7,500 notary bond for $19.95 plus $7.95 for shipping.
+Enter item # P103 on the order form.
+The Arkansas Notary Renewal Package II may be purchased separately at the same net savings without the state mandatory ten-year, $7,500 notary bond for $29.95 plus $7.95 for shipping.
+Enter item # P104 on the order form.
+The Arkansas ten-year, $7,500 notary bond may also be purchased separately for $50.
+Discounts and savings apply only to supplies.

 Six Simple Steps to Renew Your Arkansas Notary Commission